Skip to main content

 Identifier: GTM-101014

-The William H. Jackson Papers comprise the personal papers of William H. Jackson (1901-1971), an early deputy director of the CIA and a special assistant to President Dwight D. Eisenhower.
-Extensive correspondence files are retained.
+The collection consists of the personal papers of William Harding Jackson.
 Correspondents include President Eisenhower, Constantine FitzGibbon, Arthur Gardner, Gordon Gray, and Richard M. Nixon, among others.
-A run of letters regarding Wendell Willkie's 1940 presidential campaign is also preserved among the documents.
+A run of letters regarding Wendell Willkie's 1940 presidential campaign is also included among the documents.
 Some typed manuscripts by Jackson, a few photographs of him, and a series of printed materials round out the collection.

 Dates